-Are you currently on macOS, then you read Mac-A-Like with tips on how to get useful Mac functions on Windows.
+Are you switching from macOS to Windows?
+The Mac-A-Like section has tips on how to get useful Mac features on Windows.

 Windows settings: the basics